 For the most part, you cannot cram down a mortgage on your residence.
 However, cramdowns are allowed if:

-To learn more about Chapter 13 bankruptcy and how it can help you avoid foreclosure, get Chapter 13 Bankruptcy: Keep Your Property & Repay Your Debts Over Time, by Robin Leonard and Stephen R. Elias (Nolo).
+To learn more about Chapter 13 bankruptcy and how it can help you avoid foreclosure, get Chapter 13 Bankruptcy: Keep Your Property & Repay Your Debts Over Time, by Stephen R. Elias (Nolo).

 If you are trying to save your home and are in jeopardy of foreclosure, get The Foreclosure Survival Guide, by Stephen R. Elias (Nolo).

 For help on choosing a good bankruptcy lawyer, go straight to Nolo's Lawyer Directory for a list of bankruptcy attorneys in your geographical area.